 In many cases, we perform comparison based on textual data.
 A common issue observed here is lack of a standard data format for string type attributes.
-For example, the same words may not be detected if one starts with a capital case letter and the other does not.
+For example, we might not be able to detect the same words if one starts with a capital case letter and the other does not.
 To overcome this, we should standardize the strings.
 We can convert all of them to upper case or lower case.
 Also, we should perform data cleaning (major part of data wrangling) of textual data to make sure that the same format is followed across different datasets.

 Data cleaning example of two dummy datasets

 Below is an example of two dummy datasets.
-One contains the records of height in feet and the other contains records of date Of birth for 5 different actors.
+One contains the height records (feet) and the other contains Date of Birth records for 5 different actors.

-As we can see, the values in the “Actor Name” column in the “Height” dataset looks correct, but in the DoB dataset it contains unwanted characters.
+As we can see, the values in the “Actor Name” column in the “Height” dataset look correct.
+But in the DoB dataset it contains unwanted characters.
 So if we try to create a single dataset by joining these two datasets based on the “Actor Name” attribute, then we get an empty dataset.
 This is because the values in the “Actor Name” column need to match in the two datasets for the join to occur successfully.

 Next, we need to create a Python function that takes a text as input, cleans the text and returns it.
 We then apply this function on the “Actor Name” column of the DoB dataset.

 We also apply the same function to the “Actor Name” column of the “Height’ dataset to make sure that the “Actor Name” columns in both the datasets are standardized, and the connection occurs without any issue.

 Finally, we join the two datasets based on the “Actor Name” column to get the final dataset.
 This time we see that we get the desired result, and not an empty dataset as before.